Frequently asked questions

 Are wheelchairs and walkers allowed on tour?

 Guided tours require about 60 minutes of gentle walking, with approximately 20 stairs (with hand rails).
-We can comfortably accommodate visitors with walkers or canes, and offer an alternate route for visitors in standard wheelchairs (26 inches or less).
+We can comfortably accommodate visitors with walkers or canes, and offer an alternate route for visitors in standard wheelchairs (26 inches or less), we cannot accommodate motorized wheelchairs or scooters due to the nature of the site.
 Please see our accessibility guidelines for more about the unique nature of the passageways.
 We do not rent wheelchairs.